 - Hip fractures

-While winter should be kept peaceful and calm, many of us are at risk to suffer from one or more of these injuries.
-These all sound like terrible ways to end 2018.
-Know what you are at risk for and also how to avoid it.
+While your winter days should be peaceful and calm, many of us are at risk to suffer from one or more of these injuries.
+That is why it is important to know what you are at risk for and also how to avoid it.

-Common Causes of Wintertime Injuries in Las Vegas
+What Are Common Causes of Wintertime Injuries in Las Vegas?

-Las Vegas is an oasis of fun in the middle of a valley.
-Graced with beautiful weather year-round, locals and also visitors alike sometimes forget the injury hazards that wintertime brings.
-See below for some common causes of winter personal injury in our city.
+Las Vegas is an oasis of fun in the middle of a mountain valley.
+Graced with beautiful weather year-round, locals and visitors alike sometimes forget the injury hazards that wintertime brings.
+See below for a few common causes of winter personal injuries in Las Vegas.

 Carbon Monoxide and Fire Safety